varmadeepak/Java-OOPS/README.md

 and then the constructor assignement would be stu1.studentRollNo=studentRollNo; -> stu1.studentRollNo="1";

 #### Uses  of this Keyword:
-  1.this can be used to refer current class instance variable.
+    1. this can be used to refer current class instance variable.
-  2.this can be used to invoke current class method (implicitly) 3.this() can be used to invoke current class constructor.
+    2. this can be used to invoke current class method (implicitly)
+    3. this() can be used to invoke current class constructor.
-  4.this can be passed as an argument in the method call.
+    4. this can be passed as an argument in the method call.
-  5.this can be passed as argument in the constructor call.
+    5. this can be passed as argument in the constructor call.
-  6.this can be used to return the current class instance from the method.
+    6. this can be used to return the current class instance from the method.